 - Where students are sponsored by, for example, their employer or embassy or the NHS, the University will provide details of attendance and attainment to the sponsor on request.
 Requests for any further data will be considered on a case-by-case basis and the University may contact you for your consent to this further disclosure, if appropriate.

-The University will not release data to any third person without there being a legitimate reason to do so, except where you ask for this to happen.
-This means that the University will not release data to banks, friends, relatives (including parents) etc., without your prior agreement.
-If you wish the University to provide data in these circumstances you should provide written consent to release the data, stating the name and contact details of the individual to whom you wish the data to be sent, and the particular data you agree can be released / discussed.
+The University will not release data to any third party without there being a lawful basis to do so, except where you ask for this to happen.
+This means that the University will not release data to banks, friends, relatives (including parents) etc, unless in an emergency, without your prior agreement unless we have any safeguarding and / or wellbeing concerns for you.
+If you wish the University to provide data to third parties in non-emergency situations (for example, references), you should provide written consent to release the data, stating the name and contact details of the individual to whom you wish the data to be sent, and the particular data you agree can be released / discussed.

-Although the University does store some data in the cloud via Google Apps for Education, the servers for the data are EU based and therefore the data will not be stored abroad.
+Although the University does store some data in the cloud via Google Apps for Education, AWS and Microsoft Azure, where possible the data will be located in the UK.
+However, data may also be stored on servers within the EU.

 If you study via distance-learning or are registered with a collaborative partner based outside the EEA, we will send your data to you or the collaborative partner directly.
 This processing will be carried out as part of the contract between the University and either yourself or the collaborative partner.